Celestial marriage

-Celestial marriage, also called the New and Everlasting Covenant of Marriage, Eternal Marriage (synonymized after 1890), or Temple Marriage, is a doctrine that marriage can last forever in heaven that is taught in the Church of Jesus Christ of Latter-day Saints (LDS Church) and branches of Mormon fundamentalism.
+Celestial marriage, also called the New and Everlasting Covenant of Marriage, Eternal Marriage (synonymized after 1890), or Temple Marriage, is the doctrine that marriage can last forever in heaven, taught in the Church of Jesus Christ of Latter-day Saints (LDS Church) and branches of Mormon fundamentalism.

 In the LDS Church

 LDS Church leaders teach that family relationships can continue beyond death via the sealing ordinance.
 Today, the church commonly uses the term “celestial marriage” to refer to a monogamous union sealed in a temple for time and all eternity.
 However, throughout most of the 19th century, church leaders consistently taught that “celestial marriage” was synonymous with polygamy as described in Doctrine and Covenants section 132.
 The ordinance is associated with a covenant that takes place inside temples by those authorized to hold the sealing power.
 The only people allowed to enter the temple, be married there, or attend these sealings are those who hold an official temple recommend.
 Obtaining a temple recommend requires one to abide by LDS Church doctrine and be interviewed and considered worthy by their bishop and stake president.
 A prerequisite to contracting an eternal marriage, in addition to obtaining a temple recommend, involves undergoing the temple endowment, which involves making covenants of obedience and devotion to God.